zee1159/Test_WormSegmenter/README.md

 # WormSegmenter
 Feature extraction from C. elegans observational video.
+This repository is for testing the JNI wrapper on local machine.